 This is the passage to the west of Brest, between the mainland and Ouessant.

-For anyone travelling to Southern Brittany, this page may be useful, however, please refer to the Featherstone West France Cruising Companion (2nd edition) for more detailed information, especially of travelling by yacht.
+For anyone travelling to Southern Brittany, this page may be useful, however, please refer to the Featherstone West France Cruising Companion (2nd edition) for more detailed information, especially if travelling by yacht.

-Having studied the various tidal atlases, the slack water for the passages appear to be as follows:
+Having studied the various tidal atlases and personal experience, the slack water for the passages appear to be as follows:

-Chenal du Four – High water Brest to HW +30mins and High water Brest +5.5 hours
+Chenal du Four – we have also seen published High water Brest to HW +30mins and High water Brest +5.5 hours

 As well as the waves and tides, there are often fog banks caused by the meeting of the currents

 YouTube video of our passing Le Four lighthouse – 2019 – youtu.be/alIRbgm-SY8